mozilla-services/docs/source/storage/apis-2.0.rst

 cause of the error:

   * **error**:  a generic unexpected error, such as malformed input data.
+  * **quota-exceeded**:  a write request could not be processed because the user has exceeded the storage quota provided by the server.
   * **upgrade-required**:  the server refused the request due to known bugs or incompatibilities in the client.